ktoso/akka-persistence-hbase/README.md

 The artifact is published to Maven Central, so in order to use it you just have to add the following dependency:

     // build.sbt style:
-    libraryDependencies += "pl.project13.scala" %% "akka-persistence-hbase" % "0.2"
+    libraryDependencies += "pl.project13.scala" %% "akka-persistence-hbase" % "0.3"

-This brings in the fully **async** version, if however for some reason you want a synchronous journal, it's implemented in version `0.1`.
+Since `0.2` this library is fully **async**.
+Version `0.2` is compatible with Akka `2.3-M2`, the akka-persistence API has since then **changed**!

+Please note that only versions `0.3+` are compatible with the latests Akka version (`2.3-SNAPSHOT`, today is: 20 Jan 2013).
+This version of the API should be stable though, so go ahead and give it a spin!

 Configuration
 -------------